 How to reuse cooking oil

 - Store the used oil at room temperature in a sealable container.

 - Use a coffee filter to filter the oil before reusing it.
 This will filter out any solid food particles that can make the oil rancid.

 - Reuse the oil to fry the same food you fried in it last time.

-- Make sure that you don’t use the oil to fry things more than twice.
+- Make sure that you don’t use the deep fryer oil to fry things more than twice.
 This is because reusing it more than that will reduce its smoke point, which means it will burn easily and go bad quickly.

 If you plan on reusing cooking oil, make sure it has a high smoke point and that you reuse it just once or twice before discarding it.

 Use hot water to clean your pans and utensils after using paper towels to wipe pots and everything else down as completely as possible.

 If you cook with oils frequently, like in a local restaurant, you may need to install a grease trap so that the oils don’t ruin the plumbing.